-PROVISION OF MEDICAL TREATMENT TO SOM STUDENTS BY SOM FACULTY
+POLICY FOR PROVISION OF MEDICAL TREATMENT TO SOM STUDENTS BY SOM FACULTY

-UCR SOM faculty members may not academically evaluate students for whom they provide or have provided medical care for sensitive health issues (e.g., mental health, sexually transmitted diseases or any health issue the student defines as sensitive).
-Prior to providing any medical care to a UCR SOM student, a faculty member must explain this policy and ask the medical student to sign this form.
+UCR SOM faculty members may not academically evaluate students for whom they provide or have provided any medical care, including treatment for sensitive health issues (e.g., mental health, sexually transmitted diseases or any health issue the student defines as sensitive).

+Prior to providing any medical care to a UCR SOM student, a faculty member must explain this policy and ask the medical student to sign a Student Agreement on Provision of Medical Treatment by UCR SOM Faculty.